ynadji/ynadji.github.io/content/about/index.md

 remote experience from a management perspective.
 By day, I work as a Senior Security Researcher at [Corelight Labs](https://corelight.com/company/corelight-labs/mission-team).
-I volunteer as a Tech Instructor for [Black Girls Code](http://www.blackgirlscode.com/) and am interested in other similar volunteer roles.
+I volunteer as a Tech Instructor for the [Algerian American Foundation Summer University](https://algerianamericanfoundation.org/) and am interested in other similar volunteer roles.

 Foolhardily unleashed on this world by my American and Algerian-now-American parents, I was born and raised in middle-of-nowhere Michigan and ended up in DC